Page cover

 We ask for your patience and input as we refine Bardiel’s behavior, economics, and integration surfaces.

-For now, Bardiel’s public roadmap is primarily focused on 2026, where the core milestones are:
+For now, Bardiel’s public roadmap is primarily focused on 2026, with milestones shifted roughly one quarter later than the original plan and the token launch targeting Q2 2026.

-• v0.2 – Data-driven validation engine with tiered policies
+• v0.2 (target: Q3 2026) Data-driven validation engine with tiered policies (Fast / Safe / Oracle / Adaptive) and early scoring models.

-• v0.5 – Bardiel as Virtual’s default trust oracle
+• v0.5 (target: Q4 2026) Bardiel used as Virtual’s default trust oracle for many GAME and ACP flows.

-• v1.0 – Full arbitration flows and multi-step reasoning checks
+• v1.0 (target: early 2027) Full arbitration flows and multi-step / trajectory reasoning checks, suitable for high-stakes ACP and ERC-8004 use.

 You can find the detailed breakdown here: